 Indeed, the people of Lycia may have been so frightened by nearby geological activity at Mount Chimera, a geothermally active area where methane gas ignites and seeps through cracks in the rocks, that over time, the mountain, emitting angry flames, assumed the identity of a woman.

-Now, how women, who historically are known to be sweet and even-tempered all of the time, ever came to be associated with an angry volcano, is beyond me.
-The small bursts of flames that came out of the mountain so spooked the local people that legends grew up about them.
+How women who historically are commonly classified as sweet and supposedly consistently even-tempered ever came to be associated with an feared volcano is beyond me.
+The small bursts of flames that came out of the mountain so spooked the local people that legends came to be created about them.

 For ancient Greeks who came to tell stories about the monster, Chimera’s particular combination of fearsome and dangerous beasts and the domestic goat represented a hybrid, a contradictory horror that mirrored the way women were perceived as both symbols of domesticity and potential threats in much of Greek mythology.

-On one hand, writes Zimmerman, Chimera’s goat body “carries all the burdens of the home, protects babies … and feeds them from her body.”
-On the other, her monstrous elements “roar and cry and breathe fire.”
+On the one hand, writes Zimmerman, Chimera’s goat body “carries all the burdens of the home, protects babies…and feeds them from her body.”
+On the other hand, her monstrous elements “roar and cry and breathe fire.”

 “To deviate in any way from the prescribed motherhood narrative is to be made a monster, a destroyer of children,” Zimmerman writes.

-According to Hesiod, the Chimera’s mother was an unknown “she”, which may refer to Echidna; in which case her father would presumably be Typhon, though possibly the Hydra or even Ceto was meant instead.
+According to Hesiod, the Chimera’s mother was an unknown “she,” which may refer to Echidna.
+In this case, her father would presumably be Typhon, though possibly the Hydra or even Ceto was the one being referred to instead.